dgraph-io/sandbox/README.md

 ## Steps

-1. Clone this repo.
+### 1. Clone this repo.
 It's possible I've created a branch for some issue we're collaborating on.
 If so, check out the branch for the issue.

 ## ⚠️ Branch-specific Steps ⚠️

-This branch demonstrates using custom JWT claims for query and mutation authentication in a GraphQL-based Dgraph **CLOUD** cluster
+This branch demonstrates using custom JWT claims for query and mutation authentication in a GraphQL-based Dgraph **CLOUD** cluster with illustrative Python clients.

-2. Launch/use a cloud instance at https://cloud.dgraph.io
+### 2. Launch/use a cloud instance at https://cloud.dgraph.io

 Locate your GraphQL service endpoint, should be something like `https://foo-bar.us-east-1.aws.cloud.dgraph.io`.
 This is found on your Dgraph cloud console Overview page, there's a copy-to-paste-buffer icon next to it. **Drop the /graphql suffix when setting the environment variable**